Our Journey

 Market

-Our piloted, tested, and “eco-labelled” Catchgreen fishing nets will be commercially available by 2024.
+It is anticipated that some of our piloted, tested, and “eco-labelled” Catchgreen fishing nets and ropes will be commercially available by 2025.
 Catchgreen has two approaches to making its nets available to the market.
-The first is a conventional approach where fishers can purchase our nets at market value.
+The first is a conventional approach where fishers can purchase our biodegradable nets and ropes at market value.
 The second is a blended financing model, which focuses on providing access to biodegradable fishing nets to subsistence fisheries in the global south.
 The project is working with plastic-free deployment indicators and development finance to fund biodegradable fishing nets for small-scale fishers in East Africa.
+Biodolomer®Ocean will also be commercially available as a compound.

 Made by Africa, for the World.